 I hope you’ll have as much fun as I have had exploring the various features of WAL (slowing down the speed of sound in Wwise Reflect is a good one), but I mostly hope some of the material present in there will be useful for your current and future projects.
 If you wish to change the content and geometry of the game, you can download the full project, but most users simply need the compiled version with the Wwise project.
 Both versions are available directly from the Wwise Launcher.

-Join the Wwise Audio Lab Slack Channel !
+Request access to the Wwise Audio Lab Slack Channel !